Policies and Procedures

 - A mark of 70% or B or better must have been received in the course.
 An official transcript of marks will be required.

-- The course must be equivalent in content as well as difficulty to the course for which credit is sought at the discretion of the Program Manager or Director.
+- The course must be equivalent in content as well as difficulty to the course for which credit is sought at the discretion of the Program Director.

-- Application for transfer credit/equivalency must be made in writing to the Program Manager.
+- Application for transfer credit/equivalency must be made in writing to the Program Director.

 Results of Transfer Credit